 - For information on impersonation, refer to the description of IMPERSONATE statement.

-- For information on the priorities and connections, refer to Priorities section and the descriptions of the statement CREATE CONNECTION.
+- For information on the consumer groups and connections, refer to Resource Manager section and the descriptions of the statement CREATE CONNECTION.